 Organizations must integrate secure QR code practices within their cybersecurity framework, ensuring that generated QR codes are protected from tampering and misuse.

 In some jurisdictions, regulatory compliance may require the encryption of QR codes containing sensitive information.
 Adhering to these regulations ensures both legal compliance and enhanced security.
+Make sure to check your GDPR checklist to ensure that you’re in compliance with every regulation.

 Technological Innovations: A Glimpse into the Future